dineshsiddeshwar/AWS-Solutions/Cost Optimization/Resource Scheduler/resource_scheduler.md

 * 1 - Service Catalogue:
     * Resource scheduler products are created on management accounts and are part of a portfolio.
 And is shared across Child accounts
-    * If Solventum business users need a Solution, then they need to launch the shared Resource Scheduler product
+    * If Cloud teams business users need a Solution, then they need to launch the shared Resource Scheduler product

 * 2 - CloudFormation Template:
     * Once we launch the product, the CF stack will be created